vaishnavarora/fibonacci_series/README.md

 simple project for printing of fibonacci series using python

-# dont forget o give credits to creator
+# dont forget to give credits to creator

-For credits contact owner at gmail = vaishgabha@gmail.com
+# For credits contact owner at

+gmail = vaishgabha@gmail.com

 linked in = https://www.linkedin.com/in/vaishnav-arora-11a467228/